nzdavidv/pages/pages/StoraLinux1.md

 ---
-title: "NetGear Stora running Debian Linux Part1"
+NetGear Stora running Debian Linux Part1
-date: 2025-07-16
 ---
 # Overview
 There are four major pieces to this working.